Blake-Madden/OleanderStemmingLibrary/README.md

 ### Running an example

-An example of this project's usage can be found in [samples/src/example.cpp](samples/src/example.cpp) and can be built with the following commands:
+An example of this project's usage can be found in [samples/src/example.cpp](samples/src/example.cpp).
+You can build and run it with the following commands:

 ```bash
 mkdir build && cd build